microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/channel-post-members.md

 }
 ```

-### <a name="example-2-add-a-member-with-the-owner-role-to-a-channel"></a>Exemplo 2: adicionar um membro com a função proprietário a um canal
+### <a name="example-2-add-a-member-with-the-owner-role-to-a-channel"></a>Exemplo 2: Adicionar um membro com a função de proprietário a um canal

 #### <a name="request"></a>Solicitação
 <!-- {